Panera’s Entire Soup, Sandwich, and Salad Menu—Ranked For Nutrition!

 Per bowl (1 ½ cups): 330 calories, 21 g fat (14 g saturated fat, 0.5 g trans fat), 1,390 mg sodium, 23 g carbs, 8 g fiber, 0 g sugar, 14 g protein

 This traditionally rich soup is basically just chopped broccoli in a cheese sauce.
 Even worse than the massive saturated fat and sodium content, this has one of Panera’s “no-no” ingredients—hydrolyzed corn and soy protein—that the chain has promised to nix by 2016.
-Hydrolyzed corn and soy protein has come under fire for its manufacturing process, which involves extracting the protein by boiling it in a vat of sulfuric acid, which results in unhealthy chemical byproducts.
-(A far better option: Stay home and make one of these 20 Best-Ever Fat-Burning Soups.)
+Hydrolyzed corn and soy protein have come under fire for their manufacturing process, which involves extracting the protein by boiling it in a vat of sulfuric acid, which results in unhealthy chemical byproducts.
+(A far better option: Stay home and make one of these best-ever fat-burning soups.)

 Cream of Chicken & Wild Rice Soup

 Per bowl (1 ½ cups): 310 calories, 20 g fat (8 g saturated fat, 0 g trans fat), 1,390 mg sodium, 30 g carbs, 2 g fiber, 6 g sugar, 10 g protein